libretro/RetroArch/README.md

 <tt>mingw32-make -f Makefile.win</tt>

 <b>Win32 (MSVC)</b><br />
-In addition to Mingw, it is also possible to compile a Win32 version of SSNES with Microsoft Visual Studio 2010.
+In addition to Mingw, it is also possible to compile a Win32 version of RetroArch with Microsoft Visual Studio 2010.

-You will need Microsoft Visual Studio 2010 intalled (or higher) in order to compile SSNES with the MSVC compiler.
+You will need Microsoft Visual Studio 2010 intalled (or higher) in order to compile RetroArch with the MSVC compiler.

 The solution file can be found at the following location:

-<tt>msvc/SSNES/SSNES.sln</tt>
+<tt>msvc/RetroArch/RetroArch.sln</tt>

 <b>PlayStation3</b><br/>